hammal/quadrature-leapfrog-simulations/README.md

 to be installed on your machine.

-### Virtual Python Enviroment
+### Virtual Python Environment
-To run the code it's reccomended to first create a fresh virutal python enviroment as
+To run the code, it's recommended to first create a fresh virtual python environment as
 ``` zsh
 python3 -m venv venv
 ```
-to activate the enviroment type
+to activate the environmental type
 ``` zsh
 source venv/bin/activate
 ```